Definition of Cycle Counting

 4. Surface Area Based Counting

-At times it is also known as objective counting because here we only look at the empty spaces which need to be filled and in doing so we aim at quickly filling these empty spaces.
-Such a method might be more suitable in a supermarket which is properly mapped out and is methodically arranged.
+At times it is also known as objective counting because here, we only look at the empty spaces which need to be filled, and in doing so, we aim at quickly filling these empty spaces.
+Such a method might be more suitable in a supermarket that is properly mapped out and methodically arranged.